TykTechnologies/tyk-k8s-integrations/integrations/minikube/README.md

 2. Follow the instructions in the root of the repository to install Tyk on MinKube.

 ### Optional
-Run the following command to enable Nginx ingress controller and Tyk services ingresses.
+Run the following commands to enable Nginx ingress controller and Tyk services ingresses.
 ```
 minikube addons enable ingress
 helm install tyk-pro tyk-helm/tyk-pro -f ./values.yaml -f ./integrations/minikube/values.yaml -n tyk --wait